bregman-arie/devops-exercises/README.md

 :information_source: &nbsp;This repo contains questions and exercises on various technical topics, sometimes related to DevOps and SRE

-:bar_chart: &nbsp;There are currently **2322** exercises and questions
+:bar_chart: &nbsp;There are currently **2371** exercises and questions

 :books: &nbsp;To learn more about DevOps and SRE, check the resources in [devops-resources](https://github.com/bregman-arie/devops-resources) repository

 :warning: &nbsp;You can use these for preparing for an interview but most of the questions and exercises don't represent an actual interview.
 Please read [FAQ page](faq.md) for more details

-:stop_sign: &nbsp;If you are interested in pursuing a career as DevOps engineer, learning some of the concepts mentioned here would be useful but you should know it's not about learning all the topics and technologies mentioned in this repository
+:stop_sign: &nbsp;If you are interested in pursuing a career as DevOps engineer, learning some of the concepts mentioned here would be useful, but you should know it's not about learning all the topics and technologies mentioned in this repository

-:busts_in_silhouette: &nbsp;Join our [DevOps community](https://www.facebook.com/groups/538897960007080) where we have discussions and share resources on DevOps

 :pencil: &nbsp;You can add more exercises by submitting pull requests :) Read about contribution guidelines [here](CONTRIBUTING.md)